-The FORS Guides offer support to researchers and students in social sciences, who intend to collect data, as well as to teachers at University level, who want to teach their students the basics of survey methods and data management.
-Written by experts from inside and outside of FORS, the FORS Guides are descriptive papers that summarize practical knowledge concerning survey methods and data management.
-The FORS Guides go beyond the documentation of specific surveys or data management tools and address general topics of survey methodology.
+The FORS Guides offer support to researchers and students in the social sciences who intend to collect data, as well as to teachers at university level who want to teach their students the basics of survey methods and data management.
+Written by experts from inside and outside of FORS, the FORS Guides are descriptive papers that summarise practical knowledge concerning survey methods and data management.
+They give a general overview without claiming to be exhaustive.
 Considering the Swiss context, the FORS Guides can be especially helpful for researchers working in Switzerland or with Swiss data.